 Google will take reviews from a number of sources but not surprisingly the most important are reviews left on Google itself.
 Reviews from other trusted sources – such as Facebook – are also taken into account.

 However, if local SEO and map search are important to you, then I highly recommend that you set up a process to request reviews on Google from your clients.

 There is a button to “Write a Review” on your business listing.
 What I usually do is click this and then copy the link and email it to the client.

 9. Build links to your website

 I know – link building is hard work, but it matters for local SEO as well as the main organic search results.

 This is a brand new feature this year and allows you to create updates directly on your Google local listing.

 Check out this article to find out more about Google Posts.

-Did you know that you can check your Google local listing performance directly (without trying to extract details from Analytics)?
+PS: Did you know that you can check your Google local listing performance directly (without trying to extract details from Analytics)?
 Just click on “Insights” from the menu while logged into your Business account.